-42. Climate change and associated changes to marine ecosystem dynamics are now emerging as influencing a broader range of marine mammal species.Changes in circulation owing to climate warming in the North Atlantic have resulted in a northward shift of the copepod (Calanus finmarchicus), the main food source for the endangered northern right whale (Eubalaena glacialis).
+42. Climate change and associated changes to marine ecosystem dynamics are now emerging as influencing a broader range of marine mammal species.Changes in circulation owing to climate warming in the North Atlantic have resulted in a northward shift of the copepod (Calanus finmarchicus, the main food source for the endangered northern right whale (Eubalaena glacialis).
 The changes have led to the whales altering their seasonal foraging pattern to follow the copepods.

 43. Climate change has been reported to have already caused declines in almost 100 seabird species.For example, changes in sea surface temperature during late winter were associated with declines in the population growth rate of the black-browed albatross (Thalassarchemelanophris), primarily through effects on prey availability and subsequent juvenile survival.